quantumdude836/BugsDecomp/doc/bze.md

 ### Tag 0x24/0x40

-Both tags are used to load a model from the active asset section.
+Both tags are used to load a model from the active model section.
 The tag data specifies the offset/size of the entire model data.
 The difference between the two tags is currently unknown.